lauralwd/LAR_phylogeny_gungor-et-al-2020/README.md

 Second, a set of guide sequences (sequences whose function has been verified) was added.
 These sequences were then aligned with mafft-linsi and trimmed with trimAL settings `-gt .6 and -seq 80.`

+The `analyses` folder contains tree inferences.
+These are organised in folders of starting dataset, and then in folders of alignment and trimming strategy.
+Still, a folder may contain several tree inferences made with IQTree.
+The final part of the filename sumarises the settings used to create a particular tree file.
+Note that intermediate trees are just that, intermediate results.
+The `fernLARclades_analyses` directory contains tree inferences on specifically the fern LAR, WLAR1 and WLAR2 clades as shown in figure 8 of Güngör _et al_.
+2020.

 ### Data sources used in this project